Csharpscale/Amazon-Sales-Analysis-Excel/README.md

     - Total Units Sold
     - Profit Margin (Assumed 15%)

-    > [!Note:]
+    > [Note:]
-    > Since the dataset did not include profit information, a uniform 15% profit margin was assumed across all transactions for analytical purposes.
+    > As the dataset did not include profit information, a uniform 15% profit margin was assumed across all transactions for analytical purposes.

     ## Key Insights
     - Maharashtra contributes the highest share of total revenue among all states.